For a lot of women, menstrual discomfort can be painful to live with. Fortunately, there are several essential oils that can help with cramps and PMS.

 1. Organic CBD oil

-This has been an absolute life-saver for me when it comes to the first two days of my period.
+This organic CBD oil has been an absolute life-saver for me when it comes to the first two days of my period.
 Especially when paired with two of doTERRA’s Copaiba soft gels.

-Save 20% on your first order with discount code SA_carley20 – enjoy!
+Save 20% on your first order with discount code SA_carley20 at checkout.
+Shop Soul Addict now.

 Read next: Learn More About Soul Addict

-A good ol’-fashioned heating pad could be your best friend this time of the month.
+A good old-fashioned heating pad could be your best friend this time of the month.
 The applied heat can encourage relaxation throughout your lady parts.
-Plug in and chill, lady.
+Plugin and chill, lady.

-Whether or not it’s in supplement form or in absorbed during a hot bath via epsom salts, adding in magnesium during your period can help.
+Whether or not it’s in supplement form or absorbed during a hot bath via Epsom salts, adding in magnesium during your period can help.
 Magnesium works by relaxing the nervous system and the smooth lining of your uterus.

 I’ve started taking magnesium nightly and am blown away at how much it helps me in other ways!
-Including digestion and migraine pain.
+Including improving my digestion and easing migraine pain.
+These are the magnesium supplements I use.

 Using the protocol from Alissa Vitti’s book, Woman Code, it’s possible to use diet and lifestyle to improve your monthly PMS symptoms.
 I’m also a massive fan of learning about my cycle by using her app, MyFLO.